 The Three Categories of Support Ticket System

-The category is easier to navigate if you stop comparing products and start comparing categories.
+The market is easier to navigate if you stop comparing products and start comparing categories.
 Almost every modern support ticket system falls into one of three.

 The Features That Actually Matter

-Support ticket system marketing pages all read the same way.
+Marketing pages all read the same way.
 Every product has AI, automation, omnichannel, and analytics.
-The features that actually determine whether the tool earns its keep are narrower.
+The features that actually decide whether the tool earns its keep are narrower.

 Inbound tickets land with the right person without anyone manually triaging.
 Routing on customer segment, product area, and language covers most teams.
-If routing is configurable and easy to reason about, the queue stays healthy.
-If it is not, every shift starts with a triage meeting.
+If it is hard to reason about, every shift starts with a triage meeting.

-A small set of statuses with clear meanings beats a long set with overlapping meanings.
+A small set of statuses with clear meanings beats a long set with overlapping ones.
 New, In Progress, Waiting on Customer, Waiting on Engineering, and Resolved is enough for most teams.
-Custom statuses are fine when they earn their place.

 Time-to-first-response and time-to-resolution targets need to be visible in the queue, not buried in a report.
-Tickets close to breach should surface to the top of the agent's view automatically.
+Tickets close to breach should surface to the top automatically.

-The rep replying to a ticket should see every past conversation, deal stage, plan tier, and account note without leaving the ticket.
+The rep should see every past conversation, deal stage, plan tier, and account note without leaving the ticket.
 This is where CRM-bundled tools have a structural advantage.

-Volume by channel, response time by team, and ticket-to-bug conversion rate are the reports support leaders actually use.
-Dashboards that look great in demos and do not get opened after the first month are not worth paying for.
+Volume by channel, response time by team, and ticket-to-bug conversion rate are the reports leaders actually use.
+Dashboards nobody opens after the first month are not worth paying for.

 The path from a customer-reported bug to a tracked engineering task.
-Almost every product comparison skips this, and almost every team hits friction here within the first six months.
+Almost every comparison skips this, and almost every team hits friction here within six months.

 Anything else is a tiebreaker.
 AI summaries, generative reply drafts, and sentiment analysis are nice.
 They do not change which tool is right for your team.